 Sonny Curtis

 Sonny Curtis (May 9, 1937 – September 19, 2025) was an American singer and songwriter.
-Known for his collaborations with Buddy Holly, he was a member of the Crickets and continued with the band after Holly's death.
-Curtis's best known compositions include "Walk Right Back", a major hit in 1961 for the Everly Brothers; "I Fought the Law", notably covered by the Bobby Fuller Four, the Clash, and Green Day; and "Love is All Around", the theme song for The Mary Tyler Moore Show.
+Known for his collaborations with Buddy Holly, he was a member of the Crickets and continued with the band after Holly's death in 1959.
+He is a member of three music Halls of Fame including the Rock And Roll Hall of Fame.
+Curtis's best known compositions include "Walk Right Back", a major hit in 1961 for the Everly Brothers; "I Fought the Law", notably covered by the Bobby Fuller Four, the Clash, and Green Day; "Love is All Around", the theme song for The Mary Tyler Moore Show; "More Than I Can Say", co-written with The Crickets' drummer Jerry Allison and a hit for Leo Sayer in 1980, and "I'm No Stranger to the Rain", a No. 1 Country hit for Keith Whitley in 1989.

 This article uses material from the Wikipedia article "Sonny Curtis", which is released under the Creative Commons Attribution-Share-Alike License 3.0.